nus-cs1010/2324-s1/docs/unix-essentials.md

 ```
 would change add the permission `w` to both group and other users[^1].

 An alternative way is to just specify the changes.
-To remove the write permission from others, you can write:
+To remove the permission to write from others, you can run:
 ```
 $ chmod o-w test.txt
 $ ls -l test.txt
 -rw-rw-r--@ 1 ooiwt  staff  64 Jul 28 09:52 test.txt
 ```

-[^1]: Giving write permission to other users is a security risk and you should not do this unless you know what you are doing.
+[^1]: Giving write permission to other users is a security risk.
+You should not do this unless you know what you are doing.

 ### Common Scenarios for `chmod`